 Determine Your Risk Level and Investment Objectives

 Before considering how many and what type of funds to choose, you must figure out how much volatility or risk you can stomach.
 Those who cannot sleep when their investment portfolio goes up and down, should have less invested in stock investments and more in fixed or bond type investments.
-Additionally, the more time available before you need access to your funds, the more aggressively you can invest.
+Additionally, younger folks, with more time until they need their money are able to invest more aggressively.

-Stocks and stock mutual funds are quite volatile and over the short term (which can be up to five years) and go up or down in value.
-Over periods of more than ten or twenty years, their normal trajectory is upward.
+Stocks and stock mutual funds are quite volatile and over the short term (which can be up to five years) go up or down in value.
+Over periods of more than ten or twenty years, their normal trajectory for stock prices is upward.

-Never put any money in stock type investments which you will need within the next five years.
+It’s risky to invest money in the stock market which you will need within the next five years.

 Bonds are less volatile, yet long term historical data suggests that they offer lower levels of return than stocks.

-In general, if you are close to retirement and cautious about risk you should have a more conservative portfolio with a larger percentage of your funds in bond type investments than stock type investments.
+In general, if you are close to retirement and cautious about risk you should have a more conservative portfolio with a larger percentage of your money in bond funds, CDs, and money market funds and less in stock mutual funds.

-John’s 24 year old daughter has a long working life ahead of her, time to make up any investment losses and should think about investing a bit more aggressively.
-His daughter can afford to invest with a greater percent allocated to stock mutual funds, because, she has decades to make up her losses.
+John’s 24 year old daughter has a long working life ahead of her, time to make up any investment losses and should think about investing more aggressively, especially in her IRAs.
+His daughter can afford to invest with a greater percent allocated to stock mutual funds, because, she has decades to make up any losses.